andrewgtreantos/hello-world/README.md

 The game of online marketing requires much more courage and boldness than I ever imagined.

--I made the decision here and now to change!
+- I made the decision here and now to change!
--I am climbing over my problems rather than to dwelling on them.
+- I am climbing over my problems rather than to dwelling on them.
--I am changing my stinkin' thinkin'.
+- I am changing my stinkin' thinkin'.

 It's not easy, and I will have setbacks.
 But I an forging ahead!